Maihj/LASTM/README.txt

-LASTM is developed based on LAST.
+LASTM is developed based on LAST: http://last.cbrc.jp/.

 Please see the documentation in the "doc" directory.